-Have you sent your instrument out for recalibration and gotten the certificate back and seen “As-Found Calibration” or “As-Left Calibration” and wondered what this means?
+Have you sent your instrument out for recalibration, gotten the certificate back, and seen “As-Found Calibration” or “As-Left Calibration” and wondered what this means?
 Here is a guide to understanding what these terms mean.

-Calibration is the comparison of a measurement device (an unknown) against an equal or better standard.
-We consider a standard in a measurement the reference.
-It is the one in the comparison taken to be the more correct of the two.
+A standard in a measurement is considered the reference.
+It is the one in the comparison taken to be the more correct.
 Calibration finds out how far the unknown is from the standard.

 A typical commercial calibration uses the manufacturer’s calibration procedure.
-They perform it with a reference standard at least four times more accurate than the instrument under test.
+It is performed with a reference standard at least four times more accurately than the instrument under test.

-As-Found data is what a calibration lab finds when it performs a calibration on an as-received device.
-Equipment like a calibrator, gauge, or sensor, prior to any adjustments or repairs.
+As-Found data is what a calibration lab finds when it calibrates on an as-received device, like a calibrator, gauge, or sensor, before any adjustments or repairs.

 As-Left data is the calibration data when the instrument leaves the lab.

-If the As-Found data is found to be outside of published specifications, the device needs to be adjusted to bring it within spec.
-If this process consists of zero, or offset, and span adjustments, and sometimes the data will be linearized.
-Sometimes limits narrower than we apply the published specs.
-They do this to account for uncertainties in the measuring system, which is known as guard banding.
-Another possibility is that the device needs to be repaired.
+Suppose the As-Found data is outside of published specifications.
+In that case, the device must be adjusted to bring it within spec.
+For example, the data will sometimes be linearized if this process consists of zero, offset, and span adjustments.
+Sometimes limits narrower than the published specs are applied to account for uncertainties in the measuring system, known as guard banding.
+Another possibility is that the device needs repairing.
 No matter the situation, the calibration is re-run.
 The data generated during this recalibration is the as-left data.

-As-Found data is important because it will determine the validity of any tests run with the device in the past.
-As-Found data provides a history of the sensor’s drift characteristics over time.
-It is also an indication of how often the sensor should be calibrated, and if it is currently meeting the manufacturers’ recommended calibration interval specification.
+As-Found data is crucial because it will determine the validity of any tests run with the device in the past.
+In addition, as-Found data provides a history of the sensor’s drift characteristics over time.
+It also indicates how often the sensor should be calibrated and if it meets the manufacturer’s recommended calibration interval specification.

-As-Left data is also important because it gives the operator assurance that future tests run using the device to conform to expectations in accuracy.
+As-Left data is also essential because it assures the operator that future tests using the device conform to expectations of inaccuracy.

-If the device cannot have an as-found calibration run perform as received if the device is damaged, then there will only be an As-Left Certificate.
-Repair work to the instrument may affect the calibration data.
-So any calibration data run once repairment may not be the actual data that would have been found if the instrument could have been calibrated as received.
-In this case, a lab will only do an As-Left calibration and supply only as an An-Left certificate.
+If the device cannot perform an as-found calibration run as received if the device is damaged, then there will only be an As-Left Certificate.
+Repair work to the instrument may affect the calibration data, so any calibration data run once the unit is repaired may not be the data that would have been found if the instrument could have been calibrated as received.
+In this case, a lab will only do an As-Left calibration and supply only an An-Left certificate.